This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of November 2017.

 Net Worth: The Temple's financial resources

 The overall financial resources of the temple can be seen by combining the previous two graphs, to give the temple's Net Worth.
 Net Worth is equal to all of the temple's assets (the value of everything that it owns, including the Building Fund) minus its liabilities (what it owes to others).
-As of the end of September, the temple had no significant liabilities, and its assets mainly consisted of funds in our bank account.
+As of the end of November, the temple's main liabilities consisted of £38,000 in long-term loans towards a property purchase, and its assets mainly consisted of funds in our bank account.

 In the following graph, each bar represents the Net Worth at the end of a month (tapclick to enlarge).
 The meaning of the different colours is as described for the previous two graphs.